Northern's New Brand

 Third-tier pages are found deeper within our website.
 This layout typically contains fewer graphics but more information.
 Text should still be concise, as users rarely read full paragraphs of information.
 Examples include: Records and Registration and Costs and Aid.

 Fourth-tier pages are deep within our website.
 They rarely include graphics, but contain a large volume of information.
 These pages are usually designed for frequently asked questions and detailed instructions.
-Examples include: Transcripts and Diplomas and Technology FAQs.
+An example would be Transcripts and Diplomas.

 If you have any questions or feedback, please email the Communications and Marketing team.

 In the Feb.
 3, 1923, edition of The Exponent, a contest was announced to identify a team name for Northern Athletics.
 No entries were received, but after two losses on the road, the basketball team voted to call themselves the Wolves -- and they won their next game, against Madison College.
 It wasn't until 1954 that the Exponent again announced a contest to formalize a mascot, and the NSU Art Department entered "Waldo the Wolf."
 Waldo made his first homecoming appearance in 1956.